passageidentity/passage-ios/README.md

 import Passage
 ```

-Download the [DocC Archive](docs/Passage.doccarchive.zip) and navigate to the `Getting Started` guide for a detailed step by step guide.
+View the [Documentation Catalog](https://passageidentity.github.io/passage-ios/documentation/passage/) or dowload the [Documentation Catalog](docs/Passage.doccarchive.zip) to view in the Xcode Document Viewer, and navigate to the `Getting Started` guide for a detailed step by step guide.

 # SDK Methods
 The package provides both Type Methods and Instance Methods.
 These methods provide everything you will need to register, login, and manage users on your application.
 The SDK methods below provide a high level overview of available actions.
-For the full a full list of available methos and their signatures download the [DocC Archive](docs/Passage.doccarchive.zip) and navigate to `Classes`.
+For the full a full list of available methos and their signatures view the [Documentation Catalog](https://passageidentity.github.io/passage-ios/documentation/passage/) or dowload the [Documentation Catalog](docs/Passage.doccarchive.zip) to view in the Xcode Document Viewer and navigate to `Classes`.

 ## PassageAuth